Nova Abilities and Strategy

 - Cooldown: 100 seconds

 Triple Tap's unmissable nature, extremely high damage, and long range make it a threat to any fragile or low-Health Hero.
 The slow movement of the projectiles fired by Triple Tap, on top of their very obvious travel pattern, means that clever opponents will move behind undesirable targets such as Structures or resilient allied Heroes in order to prevent you from hitting them.
 Coordinated teams make using Triple Tap even harder, as the projectiles are likely to be intercepted by the well-intentioned allies of your target.
 Most of these issues can be avoided by carefully selecting isolated targets that have no Structure or allies to use as cover.
-It should be noted that as a channeled Ability with a long casting time, Triple Tap can — and will — easily be interrupted by stuns, knockbacks, and silences.
-Its long range should be used to prevent this at all cost.
+Being a stationary channeled Ability, Triple Tap can easily be interrupted by various enemy crowd control effects, therefore its long range should be used to prevent this at all cost.

 - Mana: 100

 Precision Strike is notable for its ability to deal a high amount of damage to any desired location of the battlefield.
-The 2-seconds impact delay means that it is prone to be avoided by attentive players.
-As such, Precision Strike is typically used with strong area of effect crowd control Abilities such as Apocalypse, Mosh Pit, Grav-O-Bomb 3000, Leap, Divine Storm, and Void Prison.
+The 1.5-second impact delay means that it is prone to be avoided by attentive players.
+As such, Precision Strike is typically used with strong area of effect crowd control Abilities (such as Powerslide by E.T.C.).
 Casting Precision Strike on the escape path of a fleeing opponent may also force them to take the Ability's damage or momentarily stop their withdrawal.
 Precision Strike's global range also makes it useful for safely finishing off badly damaged Structures.

 - Cooldown: 3 seconds

-Nova gains Stealth when out of combat for 3 seconds.
-Taking damage, attacking, using Abilities, or channeling reveals her.
+Gain Stealth when out of combat for 3 seconds.
+Taking damage, attacking, using Abilities, or Channeling ends Stealth.
+Remaining stationary for at least 1.5 seconds while Stealthed grants Invisible.

-Permanent Cloak, Sniper passively causes Nova to become cloaked when out of combat for 3 seconds.
-The cloaking effect makes Nova untargetable by single-target abilities and basic attacks, prevents minions from engaging her, adds a large amount of transparency to her model, and prevents opponents from seeing her minimap portrait.
+Permanent Cloak passively causes Nova to become Stealthed when out of combat for 3 seconds.
+Being Stealthed makes Nova untargetable by single-target Abilities and Basic Attacks, prevents Minions, Structures, and Mercenaries from engaging her, adds a large amount of transparency to her model, and prevents opponents from seeing her on the Minimap.
+Standing still for 1.5 seconds while Stealthed makes Nova completely Invisible until she moves.
+Permanent Cloak also increases Nova's Movement Speed by 15% while she is Stealthed.

 - using a Basic Attack;